KQian-lab/Team6ProjectLive/FINAL_REPORT.md

 Another significant challenge was managing the project's scope.
 We wanted to include numerous features and ideas, but practical constraints like time and resources often require a more focused approach.
 The team addressed this by evaluating the game's core objectives and gameplay mechanics, leading to a strategic decision to cut unnecessary features.
 This prioritization ensured that development efforts concentrated on enhancing the player's experience with the most impactful elements of the game.

+Working remotely posed its own set of challenges for the web game project, particularly in terms of collaboration and communication among team members.
+GitHub allowed everyone to work on different parts of the game simultaneously without overwriting each other’s contributions.
+This not only streamlined the development process but also enhanced productivity by allowing asynchronous work.
+Scheduling and synchronizing meeting times also posed a challenge due to the varying availability of team members.
+The solution came in the form of When2meet, a scheduling tool that helped in finding suitable times for everyone to meet.
+We quickly decided on a common day and time to meet each week.
+Using discord for quick communication, we were able to reschedule or change our meetings as necessary.

 ## Public hosting site
 [Team 6's Space game](https://team6projectlive.onrender.com/)